How much does it cost to replace your air conditioning system in Boise, ID?

 - Ductwork repairs/installation costs

 - The SEER rating (seasonal energy efficiency ratio).
-Upgrading your unit to meet SEER compliance can tack on extra costs.
+Upgrading your unit to meet SEER compliance can incur additional costs.

 Pro Tip: Looking to save money on your new air conditioner/central air system?
 Consider having the work done in the winter, NOT the summer.
 In the summer, AC replacement prices are at a premium due to demand.